Billy Kinard

 Billy Russell Kinard (December 16, 1933 – June 30, 2018) was an American football player and coach.
 He played professionally as a defensive back for the Cleveland Browns and Green Bay Packers of the National Football League (NFL) and the Buffalo Bills of the American Football League (AFL).
 Kinard played college football at the University of Mississippi (Ole Miss) before being drafted by the Cleveland Browns in the second round of the 1956 NFL draft.
 He played professionally for four seasons and retired in 1960.
 Kinard later served as the head football coach at Ole Miss from 1971 to 1973 and at Gardner–Webb University in 1978, compiling a career coaching record of 20–14–1.

 Coaching career

 In 1970, Kinard's older brother, a former Ole Miss and NFL star, Frank "Bruiser" Kinard, became the athletic director at Ole Miss.
 He hired the younger Kinard to be the new Ole Miss Rebels football coach.
+One of main reasons that Billy Kinard was brought in by his brother, after Vaughts "heart attack", was to integrate the football team.
+Johnny Vaught had been adamant that he would not integrate.
 After the third contest of the 1973 season, Johnny Vaught replaced Kinard, returning for his second stint as Ole Miss' athletic director and head football coach.
+Now, Johnny Vaught could coach again and not be "responsible " for the integration of the football team.